The days of never-ending cold calls and knocking on literal doors are over.

 The problem comes in when you think you’re optimizing but you’re really just shooting yourself in the foot by following this one common piece of advice.

-Anywhere you turn, you’ll find someone telling you to BE ON ALL SOCIAL MEDIA PLATFORMS.
+Anywhere you turn, you’ll find someone telling you to BE ON MULTIPLE SOCIAL MEDIA PLATFORMS.

 This is the worst advice out there, bar none.
 Well, except for the advice to not use social media at all.
 But I think I’ve already shot that idea down pretty well.